 Students admitted to the school are required to complete a two-term writing requirement-Writing I and engineering writing.
-Both courses must be taken for a letter grade, and students must receive grades of C or better (C- grades are not acceptable).
+Both courses must be taken for letter grades, and students must receive grades of C or better (C- grades are not acceptable).